VectorGandalf/ExtBlazor/src/ExtBlazor/ExtBlazor.Grid/readme.md

+# ExtBlazor.Grid
-ExtBlazor.Grid is a cool Data Grid made right
+ExtBlazor.Grid is a Blazor Grid component.